itsnicksia/wizardry-daphne-guide/docs/frequently-asked-questions.md

 ### Should I pull on X character?
 This will always come down to personal preference, and whales, dolphins, and F2P players will all have different thoughts.
 Nobody can tell you how you should spend your money or your pulls.
 The Character Analysis tab will have some thoughts on different characters that you can use to hopefully make informed decisions that you are happy with.

-### If I have both regular and Wanderer Lana, should I merge them?
-Yes.
-Note that Wanderer Lana currently has the wrong skills, so we're not completely sure what the merge behavior is supposed to be.
-We will find out once skills get adjusted.

 ### Is there a limit to the number of skills I can inherit on a character?
 No!
 At least not that we’re aware of at this time!